Pandy999/Soundy/README.md

 ## Support

 If you have any questions or need help, please either file a [bug report](https://github.com/Pandy999/Soundy/issues/new/choose) or open a [discussion thread](https://github.com/Pandy999/Soundy/discussions).

-You can also join the Soundy support server at:
+You can also join the Soundy support server by clicking [here](https://discord.gg/33M9RBxZmF).